7 Potent Ingredients Every Supplement Nerd Should Know About

 What am I talking about?
-Is it a dietary ingredient (and hence OK to use in a dietary SUPPLEMENT) or is it maybe? not really a dietary ingredient and this not OK having no business being sold under the rubric of DSHEA 1994 as a "dietary supplement?"
+Is it a dietary ingredient (and hence OK to use in a dietary SUPPLEMENT) or is it - maybe - not really a dietary ingredient and this has no business being sold under the rubric of DSHEA 1994 as a "dietary supplement"?

 Reserpine is absolutely a prescription drug in the USA.

 I would argue there is no way this plant is ever going to be acceptable for use as a dietary ingredient.
 The herb itself is likely to be considered a drug.
 It was used to treat high blood pressure, and oddly schizophrenia, in humans.
 There is a ton of evidence from the 1940's and 1950's in peer-reviewed publications to support this contention and I can find no evidence that it would be grandfathered in as pre-DSHEA 1994.

 As an aside, which is not germane to the legality of the plant in the USA per se, is that very likely the addition of any rauwolfia species (e.g., Rauwolfia vomitora aka Poison Devil's Pepper) may cause an anti-CNS stimulant effect due to the actions of many of the indole alkaloids on the vesicular monoamine oxidase transporter at the neuronal cleft.
 In a nutshell, this stuff quite possibly will make most PEA-based compounds less effective as they will increase the metabolic deamination of most PEA-based compounds in the brain.